Friday, August 5, 2016

 THE AUTHOR: Much has been written about Frank Gruber, one of the most prolific of pulp writing "fictioneers".
 He covered it all -- detective stories, westerns, thrillers, comic crime, spy novels, adventure stories.
 Pick a genre, any genre.
 Chances are Gruber wrote a handful of stories or novels in each category.
 During his more than five decades as a professional writer he counts a stint as a reporter for five different farming magazines when he lived in Iowa during the 1930s.
 The Cattle Congress and most of the characters who attend that agricultural show are surely based on his own experiences during his Iowa years.
 Most interesting to me in The Laughing Fox is the inclusion of Judge Orrin, a crooked editor of a self-published journal who extorts advertising in exchange for favorable livestock ratings and blue ribbons at the fairs.
 I wonder if he was based on someone Gruber knew back in the day.
 There's crooked business wherever you go, I guess.

 THINGS I LEARNED: I had no idea that fox breeding was such a popular trade decades ago.
 Coincidentally, I've been reading a lot of mystery fiction from the 40s and 30s in which women are decked out in fox and sable stoles.
-Fox fur, especially the glamorized silver fox, was apparently a very hot item prior to WW2 after maybe afterwards, too.
-The climax of The Laughing Fox take place during a fox fur pelt auction that ends in an unexpectedly violent manner.
+Fox fur, especially the glamorized silver fox, was apparently a very hot item prior to WW2, maybe afterwards too.
+The climax of The Laughing Fox takes place during a fox fur pelt auction that ends in an unexpectedly violent manner.

 New gambling lingo I picked up: Tops are loaded dice that will roll only high numbers.
 A sheetwriter is the guy in the room who keeps track of each person's bets and the money played out.